Skip to main content

 Build a bottom frame loop (optional)

-Create another layer of information that runs at the same time your broadcast loop is playing by adding a loop to the bottom of your TV screen.
+Add another layer of information that runs at the same time your broadcast loop is playing by adding a loop to the bottom of your TV screen.
 This is a great area to add in news feeds, weather slides, or make general office announcements.

 Build a top frame loop (optional)

 Create another layer of information that runs at the same time your broadcast loop is playing by adding a loop to the top of your TV screen.
-This thin area at the top of your TV area is meant for messages, RSS feeds, or weather.
+This area at the top of your TV area is meant for messages, RSS feeds, or weather.

 Preview and play your VMcast stream